 As you can see, the Google Keyword tool combined my keyword phrases into one result at the bottom.
 So, with regards to the Google Keyword tool, the keyword phrase is the same.

-For all intensive purposes I’m asking Google for the same thing but what’s with the disparity with the search results and resulting pages?
+For all intents and purposes, I’m asking Google for the same thing but what’s with the disparity with the search results and resulting pages?
 After looking through all of the differences between the search rankings, I noticed that in this instance, the rankings were identical for both searches.

 Found Differences In Results Number: